aahusein/matrix-function-implementations/README.md

 # matrix-function-implementations
-Implementations of various Linear Algebra functions to find Moore-Penrose inverse
+Implementations of various Linear Algebra functions to find Moore-Penrose inverse of any NxM matrix